Centre for Advanced Training

 - Paid support to take external classes at other training centres (theatre, dance, gymnastics etc).

-Everyone is welcome to apply but priority will be given to students with household income of under £31,139
+Everyone is welcome to apply but priority will be given to students with a household income of under £31,139

 What your submission should include: